MozillaDataScience/outreachy-datascience-2019/initial_contribution/README.md

 # Additional Information:
 * Visualizations make the world a better place!
 Use them liberally.
 * Show your code as much as possible.
+* Please also explain your code and your thinking process thorooughly and articulately.
+Write in English as well as in code.
 * 3rd party libraries are fine.
 Just make sure to describe why and how you are using them.